urbanekpj/edumeet/docs/SCALING_AND_HARDWARE.md

 = 100 Mbps + 800 Mbps = 900 Mbps
 * 1 Gbit/s connection should be enough for low quality
 * For higher quality video you need **more** than 1Gbit/s
-* Additional servers will scale to 4000 consumers x number of server nodes
+* Additional servers will scale to: 4000 consumers x number of medianode nodes
 * Not enough network bandwidth will reduce video-quality automatically

 ### Consumer: